jansensan/research-methodologies-notes/readme.md

 Notes:

-- Measure of central tendency
+- Measure of central tendency.

 #### <a name="margin-of-error"></a> Margin of error

 Notes

-- Not fixed
+- Not fixed.
-- Calculated with the standard error
+- Calculated with the standard error.
-- Lowering margin of error requires a larger sample size
+- Lowering margin of error requires a larger sample size.

 #### <a name="non-parametric-test"></a> Non-parametric test